 Northumberland's spectacular castle and garden complex used as Hogwarts exterior in Harry Potter films

-What is the best time of year to visit attractions in United Kingdom?
+When is the best season to visit attractions in United Kingdom?

 May-June for fewer crowds than peak summer, pleasant weather, and lower prices.
 September-October for autumn colors and shoulder-season value.
 August brings major festivals but peak crowds.